Fayer-Zhang/Vehicle-Anti-Theft-Face-Recognition-System/Hardware/Updated HW codes/README.md

 functionalities work perfectly without errors

-expected objections achieved: by changing real-time signals on Firebase, embedded system can be controlled properly
+expected objectives achieved: by changing real-time signals on Firebase, the embedded system can be controlled properly
-                              turn on/off motor/alarm
+                              ;turn on/off motor/alarm

 physical button tests are planned to be completed soon......